-- (a) Under the service agreement, as amended, between the Company and a company privately held by a director and an officer of the Company, the Company was charged for office space and administrative services, professional services, consulting services, investor relations services, geological services and a mark-up for out-of-pocket expenses.
-Total expenses charged for the three months ended July 31, 2009 were \$69,200.
-Prepayment of \$10,500 was made in relation to the office space and administration services. - (b) Pursuant to the consulting agreement, as amended, between the Company and the President of the Company, the Company was charged \$28,080 for consulting services.
-Amount prepaid was \$5,000. - (c) Fees in the amount of \$9,612 were charged by a law firm controlled by a director and an officer of the Company and included in investor relations, professional fees and mineral property expenditures.
-Amounts payable as at July 31, 2009 were \$3,112. - (d) Consulting fees relating to corporate development of \$18,000 were charged by a private company controlled by a director and an officer of the Company. - (e) Consulting fees relating to office administration of \$6,000 were charged by a private company controlled by a director and an officer of the Company.
+- (b) Pursuant to the consulting agreement, as amended, between the Company and the President of the Company, the Company was charged \$28,080 for consulting services. - (c) Fees in the amount of \$9,230 were charged by a law firm controlled by a director and an officer of the Company and included in professional fees and mineral property expenditures.
+Amounts payable as at January 31, 2010 were \$4,339. - (d) Consulting fees relating to office administration of \$6,000 were charged by a private company controlled by a director and an officer of the Company. - (e) Consulting fees relating to geological services of \$17,630 were charged by a director of the Company.